Furano, Hokkaido: Accent

-There is a difference in the way that those living in Hokkaido (citizens of Furano included) and those that live in other parts of Japan pronounce the city's name.
-Inside Hokkaido, the first syllable in "Furano" is stressed; however in the rest of Japan the typical pattern of equally and weakly stressed syllables is predominant.
-The latter pronunciation was used in the drama that made Furano famous, even though it was in contradiction to the local accent.
+There is a difference in how people in Hokkaido (including Furano's residents) and those in other parts of Japan pronounce the city's name.
+In Hokkaido, the first syllable in "Furano" is stressed; however, in the rest of Japan, the typical pattern of equally and weakly stressed syllables is predominant.
+The latter pronunciation was used in the drama that made Furano famous, even though it contradicted the local accent.